 Larry has worked extensively as a conductor, composer and orchestrator/arranger in theatre, films, television and concerts.

-Recent UK credits include CITY OF ANGELS (Donmar Warehouse) and WHITE CHRISTMAS (Dominion Theatre).
+Recent UK credits include CITY OF ANGELS (Donmar Warehouse), WHITE CHRISTMAS (Dominion Theatre) and GUYS AND DOLLS (Chichester Festival Theatre).

 Larry has received Tony and Drama Desk nominations for his orchestrations of CATCH ME IF YOU CAN, THE DROWSY CHAPERONE and WHITE CHRISTMAS.